dettloffd/tip-tracker-2/docs/aws_server_setup.md

 1. `TipsAppLoadBalancerSecurityGroup`

 This security group is what the load balancer uses - it takes all traffic on port 80 from all of the internet.
 The load balancer is the 'entrypoint' into the application.
-The outbound rules don't need to change but inbound rules should
+The outbound rules don't need to change but inbound rules should be as follows:

 ![Alt text](images/LBSecurityGroup.png)